rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 CONTEXT: To realize the project vision, and my educaitonal goals, it is best developed in a stable environment, such as in a university degree program, or a formal business collaboration with a supporting organization (e.g. NASA) that can provide financial, technical, educational, and human resources.
 The author is actively looking & applying for a study opportunities.

 ### 3 - TECHNICAL SUPPORT
-* Please [schedule a meeting]((http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d) if you can provide semantic technology, computer science, data science, ontology engineering, and AI technical expertise.
+* Offer tools and technology
+* Offer to perform technical tasks. _Examples tasks include_: debugging tools (ontology/taxonomy editors, etc.); scripting & coding (e.g., R, Python, C++), using advanced features of tools such as MagicDraw, TopBraid Composer, Protege, etc.; applying ontologies to data and to external tools/systems; creating web-based website with GUI for the project (with specifically desired features & functionalities); etc.
+*
-CONTEXT: to realize the full project vision, technical tasks and experts are needed to achieve the desired goals and functionalities.
+CONTEXT: to realize the full project vision, tools, software platforms, tasks, and experts are needed to achieve the desired technical goals and functionalities.

-### 4 - SUBJECT-MATTER EXPERTISE
+### 4 - HUMAN RESOURCESS - SUBJECT-MATTER EXPERTISE, BUSINESS EXPERTISE, MISC.
-* Please make contact if you are a professional in astrodynamics, celestial mechanics, astronomy, astronautical engineering, aerospace science, semantic web technology
+* Professionals to provide subject-matter experitse in computer science, data science, informatics, semantic web technology, knowledge representation, ontology engineering AI; astrodynamics, astroinformatics; space operations; satellite operations; misc.

-CONTEXT: experts in the target disciplines are needed to help understand the subject-matter, and to verify the accuracy of the models.
+CONTEXT: experts in the target disciplines are needed to help understand and explain the subject-matter (domain knowledge, content; domain data, etc.), to verify the accuracy of the models, to help with identifying use-cases and applicaitons, etc.
+NOTE: Signing an NDA will be required.

 ### 5 - MENTORSHIP
-* Please make contact if you'd like to be a mentor, if you are an experienced profession with interest in helping others succeed, and in positively developing this project.
+* Experienced mentors to help me reach my goals.
+Goals include continuing my education in topics of interest, realizing the project vision, finding sources of income to pursue this project, business development, contact-building, etc. Please make contact if you sincerely value helping others succeed, and in positively developing this project to realize its vision.
-CONTEXT: because we all need it, and because the author needs a team, supporters, and experienced professionals to realize the project vision.
+NOTE: Signing an NDA will be required.

-### 6 - BUSINESS SUPPORT & DEVELOPMENT - the project needs
+### 6 - BUSINESS DEVELOPMENT SUPPORT
-* Entrepreneurs
+* Entrepreneurs or experienced business professionals, as well as legal professionals, to help develop business and capital avenues
   * Business plan development
-* IP
+  * IP, Trade secret, etc.

-## You may be able to contribute to the following tasks and project needs**
+## Specific tasks you may be able to contribute include the following**
 * Creating an online hosting website, or other system, for the ontologies
 * Creating a dynamic and interactive search and display feature for the content (terms, etc.) of the ontologies
 * Creating interactive visualiazations of the ontologies, such as dynamic interactive graphs